 If you are spending more than three days in Venice, make sure that you put a day aside for a trip to Italy’s mainland.
 High-speed and fast regional trains connect Venice numerous times a day to such beautiful destinations as Padua, Vicenza, Verona, Lake Garda, Milan, Brescia, and Bologna.
 Not to mention the myriad of medieval walled towns dotted all around the Veneto – the Northern Italian region of which Venice is the capital.

 Train travel is quick, inexpensive and very well-organised.
 You can reach Padua from Venice in less than half an hour and then spend a wonderful day discovering the frescoed Scrovegni Chapel, Italy’s second-oldest University, and the world’s oldest academic botanical garden.
-Or, in an hour and a half you can reach Italy’s largest lake – Lago di Garda – which is a great destination for families with kids, couples, and solo travellers.
+Or, in an hour and a half, you can reach Italy’s largest lake – Lago di Garda – which is a great destination for families with kids, couples, and solo travellers.

 Click here for more details: